 Managers need to know how to say “no”

 Law firms need to say noWhen you are a law firm manager or owner, it’s easy to say “yes.”
 When you say “yes,” you make others happy.
 You are pleasing others.
 You are making them smile.
 You are giving them what they want.
-Whether it be employees, others outside the firm, vendors, marketers, etc., saying “yes” makes is what most people want to hear.
+Whether it be employees, others outside the firm, vendors, marketers, etc., saying “yes” is what most people want to hear.

-But successful law firm managers or owners need to know how to say “no.” If you don’t know how to say no, you can roped into all kinds of bad ideas or poor decisions.
+But successful law firm managers or owners need to know how to say “no.” If you don’t know how to say no, you can get roped into all kinds of bad ideas or poor decisions.
 Yes, there are times when you need to say “yes.”
 But, often, the answer you need to give is “no.”

 If you don’t know how to say no, you can get your law firm into financial trouble.
 For example, you could end up spending money on various marketing efforts that might be expensive — and not helpful to increasing leads at your firm.
 You could get roped into taking on a lease that you will not be able to afford.
 You could get roped into an expensive copy machine contract you cannot afford.
 Financially, the list of problems a law firm can get into by not saying no is virtually endless.

 When you do not know how to say no, the policies and procedures of your law firm can also be pushed to the side.
 In other words, employees could begin coming in late to work or could begin leaving early.
 They might not hit productivity numbers that are critical to the financial security of the firm.
-Or, they could begin disregarding policies that are critical to providing competent, communicative and diligent representation to clients because you do not say “no” to their conduct.
+Or, they could begin disregarding policies that are critical to providing competent, communicative, and diligent representation to clients because you do not say “no” to their conduct.

 Steve Jobs defined focus as the ability to say no. It was his position that Apple suffered for years from lousy engineering management.
-He complained that different engineers went into all kinds of different directions.
+He complained that different engineers went in all kinds of different directions.
 And he explained that the total was less than the individual parts.
 So, he figuratively killed some of the ideas of others within the company, although it upset many.

 But make no mistake about it, a law firm cannot excel if a law firm does not have a manager or owner who has the shrewdness to say “no” when a good decision-making analysis requires it.